RoyNaor/OOP/Library/README.md

 ## 📂 Project Structure

 ### Main Directories and Files:
 - **`start/`**: Entry point of the application.
-It contains essential files to initialize and configure the library management system, like `main.py` The central script that sets up the system, initializes data
+It contains essential files to initialize and configure the library management system, like `main.py` The central script that sets up the system and initializes data
 - **`helpers/`**: Contains utility functions, file handling logic, and helpers like `FileHandler`, `Paths`, and `utils`.
 - **`design/`**: Includes implementations of design patterns such as `Observer`, `Subject`, and `NotificationSystem`.
 - **`buttons/`**: Contains logic for user actions, such as adding, searching, removing, lending, and returning books.